 One of the exceptions to Aida’s acclaim in the novels comes when Ramses sees a poster for the production with what he perceives as ‘a lurid, vulgar picture of ancient Egyptians entwined in each other’s arms amid palms and pyramids’.
 I have suggested throughout this chapter that there are resonances in the Rices’ fiction with contemporary literary and cultural criticism, and this scene in the novel does imbue Ramses with an awareness of and disdain for Orientalism, the West’s patronizing, frequently sexualized, representations of the East that would not look out of place in a discussion of Edward Said’s seminal work of postcolonial criticism.
-Indeed, we are shown as a sign of his privilege and depravity that Henry routinely plays Aida on his gramophone, along with making his Egyptian concubine dress in (what he regards as) traditional costumes as part of the oriental(ist) paradise he has created for himself in Cairo: ‘He liked to see her shining flat belly and her mounded breasts above the gaudy purple satin.
-He liked the big cheap earrings she wore’.
-However, Ramses’ ire at the ‘lurid, vulgar picture of ancient Egyptians’ in the production’s publicity material needs to be contextualized within his own conflictedness about depictions of Cleopatra.
+Indeed, we are shown as a sign of his privilege and depravity that Henry routinely plays Aida on his gramophone, along with making his Egyptian concubine dress in (what he regards as) traditional costumes as part of the oriental(ist) paradise he has created for himself in Cairo.
+However, Ramses’ ire at the production’s publicity material needs to be contextualized within his own conflictedness about depictions of Cleopatra.
 This conflict is rooted in his desire for the original Cleopatra and his jealousy of her relationship with Antony, against which he had advised her, and leads to a further sense of her betrayal of him as both her lover and counsellor.
 His inner conflict is borne out in that sometimes Ramses agrees with Plutarch’s and Shakespeare’s Romans in their criticism of her luxuriousness and profligacy; sometimes he rejects them – and this wavering spans the two novels.
 For example, as shown above, he jumps to the defence of Cleopatra’s reputation when Alex recites his schoolboy understanding of her character.
 Elsewhere, he damns the historical Cleopatra he had known (along with Antony, his love rival) as ‘selfish’ and lacking insight.
 Despite being her (re)creator, he condemns both ‘the recent body’ and the original Cleopatra when he rails: ‘Whole, alive, and a mad woman!
 Madder than she had been before he gave it to her’.
 In yet other places, he attempts to weigh up his perceptions of her good and bad qualities: ‘her beauty shall ever haunt me; as well as her courage and her frivolity; her passion for life’ and she ‘who was wise as well as impulsive … Who loved recklessly but knew always how to conquer and rule?’
-Ironically, these cogitations echo Shakespeare’s Antony’s ricocheting between Cleopatra as, ‘at one moment “this enchanting queen” and at another a “triple-turned whore”.
+Ironically, these cogitations echo Shakespeare’s Antony’s ricocheting between Cleopatra as, ‘at one moment “this enchanting queen” and at another a “triple-turned whore”’.
 Like Shakespeare’s Antony, his ambivalent feelings towards Cleopatra testify to his persistent ‘absorption’ with her, even as he embarks on a relationship with Julie.
 He is both like Antony in his emotions concerning Cleopatra, while unable to see or unwilling to recognize these likenesses.
 His continuing jealousy of and ill-will towards Antony are perhaps as great a factor as the blatant orientalism of the poster in his instinctive recoiling from Aida (which he does, after all, attend with his new ‘Queen’, Julie).

 Finally, the novels’ reference to the Shakespearean legacy of Cleopatra in the early twentieth-century arts is another instance of the Rices’ preference to stay at one remove from Shakespeare’s play in these novels by mentioning it in a conversation about the education system, recalling images from a theatre programme.